ArjavJain

 Unclear affordances and emergent systems

-Testing showed that the control gestures weren't obvious, but I refrained from displaying instructions— this led users to interact with the space in raw and interesting ways.
+Testing showed that the control gestures weren't obvious, but I refrained from displaying instructions to encourage visceral expression.

-The empty exhibit pulsed with a latent energy that awakened the moment someone stepped inside, prompting further exploration.
+The empty exhibit pulsed with a latent energy that awakened when you step inside, prompting further exploration.

 Ideation, trial, and error